 Try to track your food and diet for a couple of days to get an idea of how much 3500 or 4000 cal is.
 When you wrap your mind around that and you get an idea of how much of the diet has to be carbohydrates, how much is fat and how much is protein, then you can cut back a little bit on the tracking and make it something that you don’t really think about anymore.

-Now that you have your diet in check and know how many calories you need, and you know how to track what you eat, you can move on to the real deal.
+Now that you have your diet and supplements in check and know how many calories you need, and you know how to track what you eat, you can move on to the real deal.
 When you have your mindset in order and you know how much to eat and how your macros are distributed within that diet – then you can move on to the training.

 The importance of training right